How your small business can save energy during the summer

 4. Upgrading to efficient cooling, improving insulation and controls, reviewing tariffs and using smart meters all help businesses manage seasonal peaks and avoid bill shocks.

-5. UK SMEs can also explore grants, discounts and low‑cost finance for energy‑efficiency projects, and use trusted comparison services like Bionic to find better‑value business energy contracts.
+5. UK SMEs may also be able to access grants and low-cost finance for energy-efficiency projects, and Bionic can help you find a better-value business energy deal.]

 Why is it important to save energy during the summer?